chall32/chall32.github.io/_posts/2019-09-22-pfsense-vpn-server.md

 In this article we looked at why a VPN is a good idea and what could happen if you don't run a VPN.
 From there we looked at configuring an OpenVPN server on pfSense.
 Not only that, we secured our OpenVPN server with two factor authentication using both certificates and passwords.

-Next time, we will look at client configuration and testing.
+Next time, we will look at [client configuration and testing](https://polarclouds.co.uk/pfsense-vpn-client/)

 Until then, keep it secure! :sunglasses: